wanyx2015/getdata-034/CodeBook.md

 The dash is replaced with underscore, it is easy for the "separate" operation in tidyr package.
 Easy to separate data.

 ## Summarize the data
-Use the powerful dplyr's group_by and summarize to calculate the mean value for each subject and each activity.
+Use the powerful dplyr's "group_by" and "summarize" to calculate the mean value for each variable for each subject and each activity.